You have heard of spring showers, but have you heard of attic rain?

 Take pictures of any suspected water damaged areas.
 It will help the roofing specialist investigate your concerns.
 It is also good to have a record for insurance purposes.

 Inspect the attic for signs of ice buildup, moisture stains or wet insulation.
 Again take pictures of frost, ice buildup, vents, and moisture signs.
-Call in a professional roofing company to inspect your attic and roof for areas of moisture damage.
+Call in a professional YYC roofing company to inspect your attic and roof for areas of moisture damage.

 If your home is a new build, you may be qualified to apply for assistance through the Alberta New Home Warranty Program.